 DOT will be implementing a PARK Smart pilot in Jackson Heights in Spring 2013.
 This pilot is one of the recommendations of the comprehensive Jackson Heights Neighborhood Transportation Study.
 Download a presentation on the pilot (pdf) Download a slideshow on the results of the pilot (pdf), presented to Queens Community Board 3 Transportation Committee in June, 2014

 Atlantic, Smith and Court in Brooklyn

 DOT is proposing a PARK Smart pilot on Atlantic Avenue and Smith and Court Streets in the Brooklyn neighborhoods of Boerum Hill, Cobble Hill and Brooklyn Heights.
 The pilot's goal is to improve the availbility of parking, and reduce double parking on these busy commercial streets.
 The pilot is proposed for implementation in Spring 2013.
-Download a presentation on the pilot (pdf), given to the Brooklyn Community Board 2 Transportation Committee on Feb.
-19, 2013 Download a presentation on the pilot (pdf), presented to the Brooklyn Community Board 6 Transportation Committee on Feb.
-21, 2013
+Download a presentation (pdf), presented to the Brooklyn Community Board 2 Transportation Committee on Oct.
+21, 2014 Download a presentation (pdf), presented to the Brooklyn Community Board 6 Transportation Committee on Oct.
+16, 2014 Download a presentation on the pilot (pdf), presented to the Brooklyn Community Board 6 Transportation Committee on Feb.
+21, 2013 Download a presentation on the pilot (pdf), given to the Brooklyn Community Board 2 Transportation Committee on Feb.
+19, 2013

 PARK Smart Meters